 The culmination of the project was the publication of a report on the role of alliances in the market for transatlantic air services in November 2010.
 The report concluded that despite significant differences in their legal regimes, the Commission and the DOT can work to promote compatible regulatory approaches aiming at pro-competitive outcomes for consumers and the airline industry alike.

 In the area of maritime transport, the Commission continues to advocate the gradual removal of existing exemptions for liner shipping "conferences" (a type of price-fixing cartel).
-Toward that end, the Commission has held talks with transport ministries and competition authorities in several countries, including Japan, China and the US.
+To that end, the Commission has held talks with transport ministries and competition authorities in several countries, including Japan, China and the US.
 Furthermore, in the context of the Global Regulatory Maritime Summit, the Commission has regular dialogues with China and the US on their respective regulatory frameworks applicable to the maritime sector, in particular in view of the global trend towards increased cooperation in the liner shipping market.

 About the transport sector

 Transport is critical to the everyday lives of European citizens.
 Efficient and effective transport facilitates the free flow of people, goods and services, contributes to productivity in all other economic sectors, and is a vital part of Europe's sustainable growth strategy.
 Indeed, the transport sector accounts for about 3.7% of European GDP and for around 5.1% of employment in the EU.